hiveot/hub.capnp/authz/README.md

 Provide authorization to access resources based on the client role and group.

-## Status

-The status of this plugin is alpha.
-It is functional but breaking changes are expected.

-## Audience

-This project is aimed at IoT developers that value the security and interoperability that WoST brings.
-WoST Things are more secure than traditional IoT devices as they do not run a server, but instead connect to a Hub to publish their information and receive actions.

 ## Summary

 This Hub service supports local user authorization for use by clients such as users, hub services and administrators.
 Users are identified by the user-ID, services and administrators by the CN in their certificate.